osobh/k8s/README.md

 - Data Tier (Redis) - Pod & Service
 - App Tier (Server) - Pod & Service
 - Support Tier (Poller & Counter) - Pod - 2 containers

+To start the process off we will first create out namespace for use:

+`kubectl create -f namespace.yml`

+We will then start up our lower data tier by starting the data-pod first:

+`kubectl create -f data-tier-pod.yml`

+We can now start up the data service with the following:

+`kubectl create -f data-tier-service.yml`